 The ladies at the prison bake the bride and groom a wedding cake-“Kids we sure hope you beat the rap!”

-Barrett concocts a scheme to have Frank and Diane married in the hospital jail ward where Diane is spending her time while first catatonic, she is then convalescing after the break down.
-Diane’s legal team insists that she marry Frank so that it would seem like the couple were just innocent young people who intended matrimony and not having a sordid affair.
+Barrett concocts a scheme to have Frank and Diane married in the hospital jail ward where Diane is spending her time while first catatonic, she is then convalescing after the breakdown.
+Diane’s legal team insists that she marry Frank so that it would seem like the couple was just innocent young people who intended matrimony and not having a sordid affair.
 They want Diane to keep her honest revelations to herself.
 A morally distasteful strategy that might guarantee a good outcome for them at the trial.

 Another bad choice, Frank goes along with it, hoping to save his own skin not wanting to be convicted of the murders himself.
 He allows yet again an outside influence to manipulate his life.
 The idea of Frank and Diane getting married seems to push Diane further into the delusion that they will remain married and that she will have a future with Frank.

 But Frank now wants nothing to do with the obsessive murderous Diane.
 D.A.
-Judson (Jim Backus) brings in the car’s mangled motor and drive shaft to demonstrate his theory how the transmission was jimmied to stay in reverse.
-The defense attorney Barrett manages to create a measure of reasonable doubt, supplied by with his own specialists who does create doubt in the minds of the jury and the trial ends with an acquittal.
+Judson (Jim Backus) brings in the car’s mangled motor and drive shaft to demonstrate his theory of how the transmission was jimmied to stay in reverse.
+The defense attorney Barrett manages to create a measure of reasonable doubt, supplied by with his own specialists who do create doubt in the minds of the jury and the trial ends with an acquittal.
 And the couple is now free to go.
 Frank wants a divorce.